Registration & Fees

 Where will I stay?

 You’ll be housed in the Harris/Millis Complex on athletic campus.
-Families staying on campus are housed adjacent to Harris/Millis in University Heights South.
+Families staying on campus are housed in nearby residence halls.

 Will I have a roommate during Orientation?